AI Data Center Power - Market Intelligence

 DOE ARDPJan 2024$303MMilestone-BasedPerformance-based, fixed-price milestones over 7 years.
 Total project value: $629M ($303M DOE, $326M Kairos).

-Kairos also holds a $27M strategic partnership with Oak Ridge National Laboratory (ORNL) and anchors the KP-OMADA alliance (Google, TVA, and participating utilities) for fleet deployment.
+Kairos also holds a $27M partnership with Oak Ridge National Laboratory (ORNL) and anchors the KP-OMADA alliance (Google, TVA, and participating utilities) for fleet deployment.

 Leadership